stefan-hoeck/idris2-pack/README.md

 There is a second GitHub repository containing the package collections:
 [idris2-pack-db](https://github.com/stefan-hoeck/idris2-pack-db).
-See instructions there if you want to make your own packages available to *pack*.
+See instructions there if you want to make your own packages available to pack.
 The list of currently available packages plus their current build status can also be found [here](https://github.com/stefan-hoeck/idris2-pack-db/blob/main/STATUS.md).